shrutirij/ocr-post-correction/firstpass.md

     - In the next step, enter any service name you want and choose "Project --> Owner" as the role.
     - A JSON file will be generated with your credentials.

-The first 1000 images processed *per month* with Google Cloud are free.
-The platform also offers a $300 credit to new users.

-If you are unable to sign up for Google Cloud, please email us at srijhwan@cs.cmu.edu and we might be able to help!

 Given your credentials json file, run the following commands to get the first pass OCR:

 ```